garrandall/popular-music-data/tracks/i-love-you-in-the-same-old-way-paul-anka.md

 I love you in the same old way
 Ho!

-Hmm, heaven I'm in heaven again
+Hm, heaven I'm in heaven again
 And I still remember where and when
 I still love you, you know you love me
 And that's the way its gonna be